tinypulse-anh/poc-org-hierarchical-paths/README.md

 ## What is it?

-Proof-of-concept for gettings hierarchical paths from organization IDs.
+Proof-of-concept for getting hierarchical paths from organization IDs.

 ## Usage